Security-Auditing-Complex-of-Innovation/master/auditointisuunnitelma.md

 ### 5.2.10 Testing security systems and processes

  1. Technical review
-    * Audit IDS/IPS and HIDS exists and is correctly configured
+    * Manually confirm that IDS/IPS and HIDS exists and is correctly configured and that they raise alarm during network testing

  2. Administrative review
     * Policy for regular testing, scanning and penetration testing